 Paul read Biology at Kings College, University of London, before being called to the Bar by Inner Temple in 2001.

 Paul is a personal injury specialist, who has been ranked as a Band 1 Leading Junior in Chambers and Partners consecutively for the last 8 years.
 Paul’s current case load covers the full spectrum of the most serious claims, including brain and spinal injuries, fatal accidents and amputations, across the range of road traffic, employers’ and public liability accidents.
-Paul has a particular interest in claims involving amputations.
+Paul is instructed by a number of leading insurers, large Unions and local authorities and he has a particular interest in cycling and motorcycling claims and claims involving amputations.

 Paul regularly undertakes cases in excess of 1,000,000 without a leader and has acted as Junior Counsel in cases with values of up to 12,000,000.